Hi Parents! Welcome to Project SOME.

 Registration Details

-Pricing depends on which phase you select + the amount of courses you select.
+Pricing slightly varies depending on which phase you select + the amount of courses you select.
 You administer.
-We facilitate your needs a la carte.
-In all phases, courses are a la carte (chosen by you).
-There is a flat fee for each semester.
-Course fees are separate and amount to the amount you choose.
+In all phases, courses are a la carte (chosen by you), so course fees sum according to your selections.
+There is also a flat fee for each semester.
 The average, in general, of courses taken at SOME is six per teen per semester.
+Registration success mostly relies on being self-informed, and a Parent Package is made available to walk you through it each semester.

 Registration Phases: “Early” – “Term” – “Late” – “Limited”